jpetazzo/pipework/README.md

 ### Things to note

 #### vCenter / vSphere / ESX / ESXi
-**If you use vCenter / VSphere / ESX / ESXi** Set or ask your Administrator to set Network Security Policies of the vSwitch as below
+**If you use vCenter / VSphere / ESX / ESXi,** set or ask your administrator to set *Network Security Policies* of the vSwitch as below:

-* Promiscuous mode:    **Accept**
+- Promiscuous mode:    **Accept**
-* MAC address changes: **Accept**
+- MAC address changes: **Accept**
-* Forged transmits:    **Accept**
+- Forged transmits:    **Accept**

-After starting OS and creating a bridge please remember to also always set
+After starting the guest OS and creating a bridge, you might also need to fine-tune the `br1` interface as follows:

-* `brctl stp br1 off`, otherwise switch might disable port
-* `brctl setfd br1 2`, otherwise quite a long wait for br1
+- `brctl stp br1 off` (to disable the STP protocol and prevent the switch from disabling ports)
+- `brctl setfd br1 2` (to reduce the time taken by the `br1` interface to go from *blocking* to *forwarding* state)
-* `brctl setmaxage br1  0`, otherwise container is inaccessible
+- `brctl setmaxage br1 0`

 #### Virtualbox
 **If you use VirtualBox**, you will have to update your VM network settings.
 Open the settings panel for the VM, go the the "Network" tab, pull down the "Advanced" settings.
-Here, the "Adapter Type" should be one of below
-* `pcnet` ("PCnet-FAST III", not supported by CENTOS7),
-* `virtio-net` (Paravirtualized Network, supported by most modern systems)

-Also Remember to set "Promiscuous Mode" should be set to "Allow All".
+Here, the "Adapter Type" should be `pcnet` (the full name is something like "PCnet-FAST III"), instead of the default `e1000` (Intel PRO/1000).
+Also, "Promiscuous Mode" should be set to "Allow All".

-After starting OS and creating a bridge please remember to also always set
-* `brctl stp br1 off`, otherwise switch might disable port
-* `brctl setfd br1 2`, otherwise quite a long wait for br1
-* `brctl setmaxage br1 0`, otherwise container is inaccessible

 If you don't do that, bridged containers won't work, because the virtual NIC will filter out all packets with a different MAC address.
 If you are